stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 above, and Carter could see that it was well-nigh blasphemous in its immensity.
-Well might its stones have been quarried by nameless workmen in that horrible gulf rent out of the rock in the hill pass north of Inganok, for such was its size that a man on its threshold stood even as an ant on the steps of earth&rsquo;s loftiest fortress.
+Well might its stones have been quarried by nameless workmen in that horrible gulf rent out of the rock in the hill pass north of Inganok, for such was its size that a man on its threshold stood even as an ant on the steps of earth's loftiest fortress.
 The pshent of unknown stars above the myriad domed turrets glowed with a sallow, sickly flare, so that a kind of twilight hung about the murky walls of slippery onyx.
 The pallid beacon was now seen to be a single shining window high up in one of the loftiest towers, and as the helpless army neared the top of the